zhjb7/LightningCast/README.md

 #### (4) PipeSender Thread

 The PipeSender thread creates a named pipe (`snapfifo`).
-After receiving a message to start playback, the server notifies the thread to enter a loop, reading audio data from a `ByteQueueBuffer` and writing it to `snapfifo`, where the SnapServer thread will read it.
+After receiving a message to start playback, the server notifies this thread to enter a loop, reading audio data from the `ByteQueueBuffer` and writing it to `snapfifo`, where the SnapServer thread will read it.

 #### (5) SnapServer Thread